 - Students with a primary speech and language need

-- Students whose behaviour is likely to, significantly impact negatively on fellow members of our school community, for example by increasing anxiety in other students
+- A child whose behaviour is likely to significantly impact negatively on fellow members of our school community, for example, by increasing anxiety in other students

 Finding the Right School

 If you are looking for a school for your son or daughter, we would advise the following: